 Whether you rent a single-family house or a multi-unit apartment building, one of the most important tax issues landlords must deal with is whether your rental activity qualifies as a business or an investment for tax purposes.
 This distinction between the two classifications has important tax consequences.
 If, like most landlords, you are a business owner, you get certain valuable tax deductions that investors can’t use (including the home office deductions, start-up expenses deductions, and Section 179 expensing).
+Most notably, landlords who are in business may qualify for the pass-through income tax deduction of up to 20% of their net rental income during 2018 through 2025.
 Thus, for tax purposes, it's always better for landlords' rental activity to be a business, not an investment.

-Owning rental property qualifies as a business if you do it to earn a profit and work at it regularly, systematically, and continuously.
+Owning rental property qualifies as a business if you do it to earn a profit and work at it regularly and continuously.
 (Alvary v.
 United States, 302 F.2d 790 (2d Cir.
 1962).)
+Applying this rather vague test is a highly factual determination.
+The IRS says that relevant factors that can be considered include, but are not limited to:

-However, you don’t have to do all the work yourself: You can hire a manager to help you and still qualify as a business.
+You don’t even have to do all the work yourself: You can hire a manager or others to help you and still qualify as a business.

 Example: Gilford, her two sisters, and other relatives jointly owned eight apartment buildings in Manhattan.
 They hired a real estate agent to manage the properties and pay each family member their share of the net income.
 Gilford was found to be in business even though she spent little or no time managing the buildings.
 The court reasoned that the ownership and management of the buildings was a business because it required considerable time and effort by the real estate agent over several years.
 Because the agent acted for Gilford and was ultimately under her control, Gilford was in business through her agent.
 (Gilford v.
 Comm’r., 201 F.2d 735 (2d Cir.
 1953).)

-Rental ownership is an investment, not a business, if you do it to earn a profit, but don’t work at it regularly, systematically, and continuously—either by yourself or with the help of a manager, agent, or others.
+Rental ownership is an investment, not a business, if you do it to earn a profit, but don’t work at it regularly and continuously—either by yourself or with the help of a manager, agent, or others.

 Example: Edgar Grier inherited a house from his mother that she had rented out for many years to the same tenant.
 This same tenant continued to occupy the property until Grier sold it 14 years later.
 Over the years, Grier managed the property himself or with the help of an agent.
 Little management work was required, but Grier did take care of such details as replacing the furnace.
 The IRS and court found that the house was an investment, not a business for Grier.
 The court noted that this was the only rental property Grier had ever owned and concluded that his landlord activities were too minimal to rise to the level of a business.
 (Grier v.
 United States, 120 F.Supp.
 395 (D.Conn.
 1954).)